edges-collab/edges-cal/README.md

 Specify the number of polynomial terms in both parts, if not specified then `cterms = 5` and `wterms = 7`:
 ```
-cc.s11_cal(Spectra, cterms, wterms)
+cc.s11_cal(LoadSpectrum, cterms, wterms)
 ```

 ### Final plotting

-Generate the calibrated plots for the Spectra, displaying the S11 and calibrated temperatures as well as the coefficients.
+Generate the calibrated plots for the LoadSpectrum, displaying the S11 and calibrated temperatures as well as the coefficients.
 ```
-cc.s11_plot(Spectra)
+cc.s11_plot(LoadSpectrum)
 ```